dimidimi00/dimidimi00/README.md

 <details>
  <summary><h3>My work journey</h3></summary>

-I've worked as a Videographer for more than 6 years and a graphic designer for over 5 years.
+I've worked as an on-and-off freelance Videographer and a Graphic Designer for a few years.
-<br> Last work experience I was video production specialist for almost 4 years.
+<br> Last professional work experience, I worked as a video production specialist for almost 4 years.
 Planning, creating and editing videos including motion and sound design.
 Working on every detail including lighting setup, from concept to completion.
-In the past I've worked on projects with a lot of clients, local and global - whether through main job or freelance.
+In the past I've worked on projects with a lot of clients, locally and globaly - whether through my main job or freelance.
 Also worked on big events like allweb.mk and allweb.al.
 Also, I also have completed a graphic design academy, where I was working on real-life projects, studying everything about digital.</details>

 ### Now that that's done, let's continue with the present.